inderjeetnair/hierarchical_text_segmentation_data/README.md

 # hierarchical_text_segmentation_data
-Contains the code to scrape html articles along with their hierarchical structure.
+Code will be uploaded to scrape html articles along with their hierarchical structures.